DSHydro/SnowML/docs/Ex1_MoreData.md

 # Expirement 1: Use more Data!

 **The Prototyped LSTM Model** <br>
 The Frosty Dawgs team did not start from scratch.
-We were grateful to use as our starting point an LSTM Model that had been prototyped in Skagit Basin ("Prototyped LSTM Model") using as the target variable daily estimates of Snow Water Equivilent ("SWE") data from 1985 to 2012, and daily temperature and precipitation oer the same period data as models features.
+We were grateful to use as our starting point an LSTM Model that had been prototyped in Skagit Basin ("Prototyped LSTM Model") using as the target variable daily estimates of Snow Water Equivilent ("SWE") data from 1985 to 2012, and daily temperature and precipitation data over the same period data as model features.

 **Watershed Level Training** <br>
 The Prototyped LSTM Model was run at watershed scale - meaning that for each locally trained watershed, the target and feature variables were aggregated into a daily mean value for the entire watershed being trained or predicted.
 We also followed this watershed scale training approach.
 Specifically, a separate model was trained for each of 7 different "Huc10" watershed basins as depicted in Figure 1 below.